serengil/deepface/README.md

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

 This function verifies face pairs as same person or different persons.
 It expects exact image paths as inputs.
 Passing numpy or base64 encoded images is also welcome.
 Then, it is going to return a dictionary and you should check just its verified key.
-Verification function can also handle many faces in the face pairs.
-In this case, the most similar faces will be compared.

 ```python
 result = DeepFace.verify(img1_path = "img1.jpg", img2_path = "img2.jpg")